ESC 110 Introduction to Engineering (3)

 Introduction to the basic tools and techniques in engineering design.
-Fundamentals of graphical communication, including sketching, computer-aided design, and parametric modeling.
-Two hours of lecture and a 2-hour laboratory each week.
-Prerequisites: Admission to a B.S. in Engineering program or permission by instructor.
+Fundamentals of graph communication, including sketching, computer-aided design, and parametric modeling.
+Three hours of lecture week.

 Equilibrium of coplanar force systems; analysis of frames and trusses; noncoplanar force systems; friction; centroids and moments of inertia.
 Three hours of lecture per week.
-Prerequisites: MAT 152 and PHY 201T and PHY 201L.
+Prerequisite(s): MAT 152.

 Kinematics and kinetics of particles and rigid bodies using vector analysis.
 Force-mass-acceleration; work and energy, impulse and momentum, translating and rotating coordinate systems.
 Three hours of lecture per week.
-Prerequisites: PHY 201T, PHY 201L, MAT 230, ESC 210.
+Prerequisites: PHY 201, MAT 230, ESC 210.

 Experimental analysis of solid materials subjected to loads.
 Measurement and analysis of stress, strain, and deflection of mechanical and structural components.
 One hour of lecture and two hours of laboratory per week.
 Prerequisites: ESC 230.